InstituteforDiseaseModeling/data_access_library/README.md

 In this repo, we have a sample Jupyter notebook [sir_model_simulation.ipynb](python/samples/sir/sir_model_simulation.ipynb) that demonstrates how you can insert a yaml at the top of a markdown cell to specify metadata for quarto publishing.
-If you are using codespace, a jupyterlab instance is running on port 8888 and you can edit the notebook in the browser or add your own:
+If you are using codespace, a jupyterlab instance is running on port 8888, and you can edit the notebook in the browser or add your own:

 ![](assets/jupyter.png)

 It is a good practice to add required dependencies in the [requirements.txt](python/samples/sir/requirements.txt) file so that your example will be easily reproducible by others.
-You can also choose to use the magic command `!` or `%` inside your notebook.
+You can also choose to use the magic command `!` or `%` inside your notebook to install dependent packages.

 ```python
 !pip install numpy~=2.1